 The goals of this assignment are:

 - 1. Acquaint yourself with programming in C by implementing a familiar algorithm - 2.
 Learn how to use the vim editor - 3.
-Practice compiling and executing C programs on a Linux workstation.
+Practice compiling and executing C programs at a Linux command prompt.

 Useful Information: